-A new data privacy law set to roll out in May will change the way businesses collect and store customer information.
+A new data privacy law known as the General Data Protection Regulation (GDPR) went into effect May 25th, 2018 and changes the way businesses must collect, handle and store customer information.

 Does GDPR affect everyone?

 Odds are, if you collect email addresses online, you have European subscribers.
 That means you'll have to comply.

 While the regulations are only applicable to EU citizens, many companies are updating their entire email marketing process to comply with these new standards.
 Why is that?
 Most experts think this regulation is just the beginning of a widespread need to tighten data security everywhere.